 With an overstuffed sausage of a body, a flat paddle-shaped tail for propulsion and small front flippers for steering, the manatee is an engagingly awkward creature.
 The wrinkly face and the wide, whiskered snout merely add to its appeal.

 Even if we didn’t see manatees, we would still love kayaking the Ichetucknee River.
 It’s a beautiful three-mile paddle from the headspring to the southernmost takeout point.
-Our favorite way to kayak the river is a six-mile round trip paddle—if you do this, put in at the south end, so that you have the current helping you on the way back downstream.
-(If you don’t have your own kayak, there are several good outfitters in the area.)
+Our favorite way to kayak the river is a six-mile round trip paddle.
+If you do this, put in at the south end so that you have the current helping you on the way back downstream.
+If you don’t have your own kayak, there are several good outfitters in the area, including a convenient and excellent park concessionaire.

-Because Ichetucknee Springs State Park is a day-use park only, we stay at nearby O’Leno State Park, just 15 miles down the road.
 Situated on the banks of the picturesque Santa Fe River, the park offers thirteen miles of hiking and biking trails that we put to good use.
-There’s always something fun going on at the park—while we were there this time, we enjoyed a wonderful presentation on owls given by volunteers from a local wildlife rehab facility and a free afternoon bluegrass concert given by musicians visiting from New England.
+There’s always something fun going on at the park.
+While we were there this time, we enjoyed a wonderful presentation on owls given by volunteers from a local wildlife rehab facility and a free afternoon bluegrass concert.

 There are two loops in the campground; we much prefer the Magnolia Loop.
 The sites are more spacious and level, the road has fewer potholes, and it’s walking distance to the river and the start of the hiking trails.
-Water and electric hookups and decent Verizon coverage for a very reasonable $18.00 per night (gotta love the awesome Florida State Parks).
+The sites have water and electric hookups and Verizon coverage is decent.